 Don't begin studying maps for your next, big foreign adventure until you apply for a U.S. passport because this travel document, issued by the U.S. State Department, can take a month or more to arrive in your mailbox.
-And you'll have to wait even longer if you don't submit the proper documents and required information.
+You'll have to wait even longer if you don't submit the proper documents and required information.
 What papers you'll need depends on whether you are applying for your first passport or trying to renew a lost or expiring one.
 In any event, you'll need a check or other means of paying the hefty fees.

 First Time's the Hardest